-We assume that you already have a LiquidPlanner workspace and some familiarity with the app.
-If not, please check out our Help Center pages.
+We assume that you already have a LiquidPlanner Classic workspace and some familiarity with the app (app.liquidplanner.com).
+If not, please check out the Classic Product Support articles on our website.

-If you already have a LiquidPlanner account, then sign in to LiquidPlanner, click the User Menu (profile picture) > select Workspace Directory > click the “Start New Trial” button at the bottom of the page to create a new workspace.
+If you already have a LiquidPlanner Classic account, then sign in to the workspace, click the User Menu (profile picture in the upper right) > select Workspace Directory > click the “Start New Trial” button at the bottom of the page to create a new workspace.

 If you don’t already have a LiquidPlanner account (or you want to use a separate account for development) then sign up HERE.